Contents

 7 Ways AI Can Automate Support Responses for Online Shops

-Last updated: May 12, 2026
+Last updated: June 5, 2026

 7 Ways AI Automates Support Responses for Online Shops

-So.
-Seven plays.
+So, seven plays.
 Let’s get into it.

-TL;DR
+The TL;DR

-AI vs old-school chatbots
+AI vs old-school chatbots: what’s the difference?

 Feature eDesk Zendesk Freshdesk Intercom Help Scout